mwd1993/DesktopSorter/README.md

 # Fixed Issues:
 ```
 1. Shortcuts or some other weird extension type, is not being moved to the compression path, needs further looking into.
-    (FIX) The problem was actually some desktop icons were in the Public Desktop location (different from default desktop location)
+   - FIX: The problem was actually some desktop icons were in the Public Desktop location (different from default desktop location)
           & to move files back into that location, requires running CMD as administrator.
 ```
 # Image Example:
 ### (After running "compression")